 What Makes English to French Legal Document Translations Unique

 English to French document translation services are often required by businesses and law firms.
-If your company is thinking about having some French financial or legal documents translated into English, or having some English financial or legal documents translated into French, here are some important considerations to keep in mind when working with a legal translation service company.
-We utilize French to English certified translators and English to French certified translators to provide you with the best legal translation from French to English and from English to French.
+If your company is thinking about having some French financial or legal documents translated into English, or having some English financial or legal documents translated into French, here are some important considerations to keep in mind when working with a legal translation services company.
+At All Language Alliance, Inc. we utilize French to English certified translators and English to French certified translators to provide you with the best legal translation from French to English and from English to French.

 The French securities watchdog, the Commission des Operations de Bourse, passed a new rule in 2001 stipulating that all financial prospectuses issued in France be drafted completely in French as opposed to being presented to market authorities in summary form only.
 This has caused consternation in some circles, as reported in an article published in the Securities Industry News, on the grounds that it goes against the trend towards standardization and the use of English in the financial industry.
 The English-speaking author claims to be more comfortable with the English term Stock Options, than the “much more poetic-sounding ‘Options sur Titres'”.
 However, this concept is often rendered in French by other terms, such as “option de souscription d’actions” or “option d’achat d’actions”.
 Obviously, if competent French translators who have good writing skills and work into their native language, French, are used, this will cut down on misunderstandings.
 If an attempt is made to cut costs by using translators who are not native French speakers, or by using translators who do not specialize in financial translations this can lead to more confusion.